Nur-Adnan/Full-Stack-Jira-Clone/README.md

-# Jira Clone - Advanced Project Management Tool 🚀
+# PRT - Advanced Project Management Tool 🚀

-Welcome to **Jira Clone**, a comprehensive project management platform built with **Next.js 14** and modern tools.
+Welcome to **PRT**, a comprehensive project management platform built with **Next.js 14** and modern tools.
 Designed for teams to efficiently organize, collaborate, and track projects with ease.

 ## 🚀 Live Demo
 [Live Demo](https://full-stack-jira-clone.vercel.app/)